single-spa/single-spa.js.org/docs/migrating-react-tutorial.md

 Finally, we will use the `domElementGetter()` function to return a DOMElement where the application will be bootstrapped, mounted, and unmounted.
 Notice that our SPA already has an html file in the `public` folder containing a `<div />` with and id of `root`.

-Set up the registered application's lifecycle functions by addign the following to `src/root.app.js`:
+Set up the registered application lifecycle functions by adding the following to `src/root.app.js`:

 ```js
 // src/root.app.js